Go to main content

 J. Sayah

 In both the Maghreb and the Mashreq, the recent revolutions represent a historic sequence of great importance.
-In some cases, they have enabled people to break with old regimes, while in others they have been subjected to the terrible violence of counter-revolution.
+In some cases, they have enabled people to break away from the old regimes, and in others to suffer the terrible violence of counter-revolution.
 Whatever the outcome, this event was the source of considerable political and legal upheaval.
 New regimes were born, while others struggled not to die.
 This new state of affairs continues to fuel questions and reflections.

 This course will focus on the study and analysis of this new configuration in its legal, political and geopolitical dimensions, which will involve a review of the institutional forms and practices of the old regimes.
 And it is this plurality and diversity that we will seek to grasp, and with them all the differentiations in the evolutionary processes of these regimes.